dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 dbt sl export
 ```

-The following table lists the options for `dbt sl export` command:
+The following table lists the options for `dbt sl export` command, using the `--` flag to specify the parameters:

 | Parameters | Type    | Required | Description    |
 | ------- | --------- | ---------- | ---------------- |